 Moisture Ant Habitat

+Moisture ants construct galleries in rotting wood within which they feed.
 As their name implies, moisture ants prefer to live in damp and humid environments.
 Outside, these ants like to inhabit wet areas such as soil or rotting wood.
-They are often confused for carpenter ants due to their tendency to build colonies in decaying wood.
+These ants are continually confused with carpenter ants.
+However, these are small ants; carpenter ants are usually large.
 Inside homes, these ants are often discovered behind walls, especially during renovations.